liemeldert/micromanage/README.md

 # Micromanage
-Simple and easy device management. tldr; munki, but flipped, for when you don't really trust your users to do stuff or for computer lab use
+Remotely install and manage clients

+tldr; munki, but flipped.

 ## Features:
  - Backend tells clients to install software - not hoping the client can do that sucessfully.